"Oskar McCarthy is an amiable Papageno, strong on humour without over-egging his opportunities"

 "Binnacle the cat’s tail bounces persistently under the hands of nimble puppet master Oskar McCarthy, whose body mimics the cat’s responses."

 "Oskar McCarthy has a stage presence and a clarity of diction (both spoken and sung)"

-British Theatre Guide on Re: Sound's 2015 production of After Party
+British Theatre Guide on After Party (Re: Sound 2015)

 "Arsamenes was sung by baritone Oskar McCarthy with eloquence and agility, and he played the character of the suffering brother and lover with such sensitivity that I felt sympathy for him."

 "Carmen loves Escamillo, a splendidly haughty Oskar McCarthy with resounding baritone and matador splendour."